level23/druid-client/README.md

 **GroupBy Query**

 You can call this method multiple times, adding an order-by to the query.
-The GroupBy Query only allows ordering the result if there a limit is given.
+The GroupBy Query only allows ordering the result if there is a limit is given.
 If you do not supply a limit, we will use a default limit of `999999`.

 **TopN Query**